Ubspy/Robotics-Tutorial/readme.md

 * \- : subtraction
 * \* : multiplication
 * / : division
+Additionally, the basic order of operations (PEMDAS) still applies in pretty much all coding languages, and if you need to use parentheses in your math you can add as many as needed.

 The last operator is a little more complicated.
 The `modulus` operator (%) returns the remainder of a division, for example, 5 / 2 is 2.5, or 2 with a remainder of 1, so 5 % 2 would return the value 1.